 …in which we plod along breezy tracks and scoff a lot of cheesy snacks.

 Horton to Hawes, 14 miles.
+Jump to Journal.

 Head to the north end of Horton, avoiding the massive quarry trucks over the narrow bridge, then go right through the pub car park to pick up The Way.
-Subsequently straightforward, in fact the Cam High Road is at first rolled stone and then bafflingly tarred to Kidhow Gate.
+Subsequently straightforward, in fact the Cam High Road is at first rolled stone and then bafflingly tarred up to Kidhow Gate.

 As so often, things get confusing when you get towards the town.
 Just follow your nose downwards.
-A short cut from Gayle is to turn left into an alley directly opposite Ivy House, which is an ivy-free zone, just a terraced house with a numberplate-style nameplate up on your right.
-The NTG route goes diagonally along Gayle Beck but simply heading down the road towards the school instead takes you handily past The Creamery.
+A short cut from Gayle is to turn left into an alley directly opposite Ivy House, which is confusingly an ivy-free zone, it’s just a terraced house with a numberplate-style nameplate up on your right.
+The NTG route goes diagonally along Gayle Beck but simply heading down the road towards the school instead takes you very handily past The Creamery.

 Horton to the north is dominated by its quarry.
-Vast trucks pour out of this first thing in the morning and roar terrifyingly over the tiny bridge – there’s no pavement, so watch out.
+Vast trucks pour out of this first thing in the morning and roar terrifyingly over the tiny bridge – there’s no pavement, so walkers need to watch out.
 Both the unattractive quarry and the unenjoyable Penyghent remain visible for miles as you rise up from the pretty bridge at the head of intriguingly invisible Ling Gill onto the Cam High Road.
 This soon becomes inexplicably tarred, presumably to service the forestry in the valley although at one point a family in a normal car passed us rather rapidly, stopping to open the Kidhow Gate and mysteriously driving through it to who knows where.
 Again, be alert.
 It’s easy to forget about vehicles on The Way.

 I may have mentioned The Creamery which, glorified as The Wensleydale Experience on the map (NTG p.93), is clearly visible from quite high up.
 You can just aim straight for it and enjoy a nice cup of tea with their wide range of dairy-oriented edibles.
 Try not to pinch too much free cheese from the tasting bar.
 Their pure, fresh cheeses are all superb but what I just don’t get is the plethora of baffling mixtures.
 If I want to eat cheese with, say cranberries, I can buy cheese and I can buy cranberries and enjoy savouring them separately, as well as mixing and matching them variably to suit my mood.
 Why would I possibly want them ready-mixed, any more than I want butchers’ meat pre-marinaded in luridly-coloured flavourings?
 I can flavour my own meat, and mix my own crazy cheese combos, thank you.